Stop spam! Enter your details here, use this product. :)

 It's messy, slippery and gets everywhere, particularly the high-quality stuff.
 Spam is still the scourge of the unwary company, and if you don't know your whitelists from your blacklists, you might want to check out our new primer for some spam management pointers.
-As far as external business and IT annoyances go, spam is pretty …
+As far as external business and IT annoyances go, spam is …

 Stop spam!
 Enter your details here, use this product. :)